The Hub of the Shotley Peninsula

 The Parish Council must also be consulted by the District or County Council about a number of issues including planning applications, rights of way surveys and street-naming.

 The Parish Council is funded through levying a precept, which is collected with the Council Tax by Babergh District Council.
-HPC is able to make grants and a copy of the policy can be found here.
+HPC is able to make grants and a copy of the policy can be found under policies and procedures or grants.

 Councillors must provide accurate information for the public Register of Interests which is maintained by Babergh District Council here.